sosueme99/robobarista/README.md

 Allow the SAM CLI creation.

-As this is just for short term demo will will not use an authoriser.
+As this is just for short term demo we will not use an authoriser.
 Read more here about authorisers and access control. https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html

 Example output: